-Writing doesn’t happen in neutral systems
+Writing doesn’t happen within neutral systems.

 Best for: